markmoxon/elite-over-econet/2-assembled-output/README.txt

 If you want to restrict it to specific users, copy all the files from DFS directory L (on drive 2) into the
-EliteCmdrs folder that you created in the users' main directories
+EliteCmdrs directory that you created in the users' main directories

 5. Users can then play Elite by typing: